Met Office says 2010 'among hottest on record'

 "The long-term warming trend is 0.16C," she says.
 "In the last 10 years the rate decreased to between 0.05 and 0.13.

 "There are a number of things that are affecting short-term temperatures.
-A lot of the heat could be distributed to the deep oceans and we don't know what's going on there."'No proof'
+A lot of the heat could be distributed to the deep oceans and we don't know what's going on there."

 There is a question over how many times the Met Office has forecast a record previously.
 Dr Pope said they had not done so from her recollection.